denineguy/MD-encyclopedia-entries/border-left/border-left.md

   border-left: 10px ridge #E50CE8;
 }
 ```
+RESULTS:
 ![Overriding border-left examples](images/basic2.png)
 Example of overriding border with border-left property

 ## Example 3 - Complex

 This is an example in which two borders are set around the paragraph with a different left border set for each border.
 One border-left is : 5px solid #f00; and the other border-left is 4px dotted rgb(0, 0, 255);

+HTML:
 ```
  <div>
   <p class="complex">